peter88213/nv_collection/dtd/README.md

 # The nvcx DTD

-If you want to validate a *.nvcx* file, you can copy the latest DTD file into your project directory.
+If you want to validate a `.nvcx` file, you can copy the latest DTD file into your project directory.

-Since the XML parser used with *nv_collection* is not validating, the DTD is not associated with *.nvcx* files by a DOCTYPE statement.

-The DTD file provided here is for information only.
-However, the DTD major and minor version numbers are used as an element attribute, so any application can use them for compatibility checks.
+**Note:** Since the *nv_collection* plugin does not validate the collection files, this DTD is not needed for your daily work.
+However, it can be useful developing of third-party applications and tools that read or write `.nvcx` files.